akojha556/Netflix_Clone/README.md

 # Netflix_Clone
 Clone this repository in your local computer.
-You need an PI key of TMDB to use this app.
+You need an API key of TMDB to use this app.